 Questions?
 We have answers.

 Drop us a note.
-If the institution meets our criteria and wants to be included, we’ll add them to the list.
+If the institution meets our criteria and wants to be included, we’ll conduct our due diligence add them to the list if approved.

 To make the full switch, you need to open a new account and close your old account(s).
 Set yourself a reminder to switch here.